Indonesia is set to become a new economic powerhouse in Southeast Asia, attracting more individual investors and

-Indonesia’s property market has slowed down the past years, after experiencing a sharp growth from the end of 2012 and throughout 2013.
-The Federal Reserve Bank of St. Louis has made an illustrative graph showing the price changes, and the decline starting in 2013.
+Indonesia’s property market has slowed down in the past years after experiencing a sharp growth during the second half of 2012 and the first half of 2013.
+The Federal Reserve Bank of St. Louis has an illustrative graph showing the price changes.

 As shown, the average price increase slipped from 14% in 2013, down to around 3% in 2017 and 2018.
 In 2019, the average price increase was even lower.